Ethernet/IP Tester

 FCS Error Insertion

-Detailed statistics per port are provided.
-In addition to statistics like Frame Count, Frame Rate, Link Utilization (Layer1 line rate in %), Data Rate (Layer 2 data rate in Mbps), etc., statistics are provided based on various categories like Frame Type (Broadcast, Multicast, VLAN), Frame Lengths (64, 65-127, 1024-1518, Oversized, Undersized), Protocol Type (IPv4, IPv6, UDP, TCP, ICMP, IGRP etc.)
+Detailed per-port statistics are provided for comprehensive traffic analysis.
+In addition to key metrics such as Frame Count, Frame Rate, Link Utilization (Layer 1 line rate in %), and Data Rate (Layer 2 throughput in Mbps), statistics are categorized by Frame Type (Broadcast, Multicast, VLAN), Frame Length ranges (64 bytes, 65–127 bytes, 1024–1518 bytes, Oversized, Undersized), and Protocol Type (IPv4, IPv6, UDP, TCP, ICMP, IGRP, etc.).

 Tx and Rx Frame Statistics